Fordham Forward FAQs for Students and Families

 Will the gym be open?

-Gyms, weight rooms, and athletic facilities will be open in Phase Four of Fordham’s reopening with appropriate social distancing and sanitation measures.
+Upon the governor’s approval, gyms, weight rooms, and athletic facilities will be open with appropriate social distancing and sanitation measures.

 Will student clubs meet?